-- E. No later than tenfourteen (140) days after an applicant candidate submits an application for certification in the Program, the Executive Director shall determine whether the candidate has met the requirements of Subsection B and do the following: - 1.
-If the requirements are met, certify the candidate in the Program and provide written notice to the candidate of the certification. - 2.
+- E. No later than fourteen (14) days after an applicant candidate submits an application for certification in the Program, the Executive Director shall determine whether the candidate has met the requirements of Subsection B and do the following: - 1.
+If the requirements are met, certify the candidate in the Program and provide written notice to the candidate of the certification; - 2.
 If the requirements are not met, provide written notice to the candidate of the denial of certification and provide an opportunity for the candidate to: - a.
-Cure any deficiencies in the application. - b.
+Cure any deficiencies in the application; - b.
 Appeal a denial of certification by the Executive Director to the Commission within fourteen (14) days of the Executive Director's decision to deny. - F. The Executive Director may revoke a candidate's certification in the Program if the candidate: - 1.
-Fails to qualify to appear on the ballot for the covered office election. - 2.
-Withdraws from the election. - G. A Certified Candidate whose certification in the program is revoked under subsection F may appeal his revocation to the Commission. - The Commission shall develop a procedure for a candidate who submits a petition under Subsection F or any other candidate for the same covered office to appeal to the Commission a determination made by the Executive Director under Subsection F. Upon making a final decision on an appeal made under this Subsection, the Commission shall promptly notify the candidate who submitted the petition and all other candidates for the same covered office of its final decision. - H. The Commission may revoke a candidate's certification in the Program if the candidate: - Commits a violation of the requirements for certification under Subsection B. - $2 \cdot 1$.
-Fails to meet, misrepresents, or no longer meets the requirements in S subsection B. - 3-2.
-Commits any other administrative, civil, and criminal violation of this Act or state or local law, as determined by the Commission or in an administrative criminal, or civil proceeding of another body. - I. The Executive Director shall provide a written determination to a candidate whose certification in the Program is revoked under Subsection F or H that includes both of the following: - 1.
-The specific reason under Subsection F or H for revoking the candidate's certification.
+Fails to qualify to appear on the ballot for the covered office election; or - 2.
+Withdraws from the election. - G. A Certified Candidate whose certification in the program is revoked under subsection F may appeal his revocation to the Commission.
+The Commission shall develop a procedure for a candidate who submits a petition under Subsection F or any other candidate for the same covered office to appeal to the Commission a determination made by the Executive Director under Subsection F. Upon making a final decision on an appeal filed under this Subsection, the Commission shall promptly notify the candidate who submitted the petition and all other candidates for the same covered office of its final decision. - H. The Commission may revoke a candidate's certification in the Program if the candidate: - 1.
+Fails to meet, misrepresents, or no longer meets the requirements in Subsection B; - 2.
+Commits any other violation of this Act or a violation of the Oakland Campaign Reform Act resulting in a mainline penalty, as determined by the Commission; - 3.
+Is assessed a monetary penalty by the Fair Political Practices Commission as the result of a mainline settlement, default judgment, administrative law judge decision, or civil action;